Walstan/esp32-2432s028-clock/README.md

     Board is `ESP32 Dev Module`

-    Port is `/dev/ttyUSB0`
+    Port is `/dev/ttyUSB0` [Ubuntu]

+    Port is `COM??` [Windows]

-    IDE will ask if you want to download and install esp32
+    IDE will ask if you want to download and install esp32.
+The name has changed so you may have to select `ESP32 Dev Board` and later change to `ESP32 Dev Module`.

 - **Required libraries** · Use `Manage Libraries...` to install the `LovyanGFX(1.1.9)` and `lvgl(8.3.11)` libraries.
 - **Clone repository**